 Born in Preston, the son of a tailor, Arkwright began his career as a barber and wigmaker, settling in Bolton in 1750.
-The catalyst for his future achievements and wealth was his co-invention in 1767, with clock-maker John Kay, of a roller spinning machine that revolutionised the manufacture of cotton.
-Kay was later indentured to Arkwright, apparently for 21 years at half a guinea a week.
-However, he was dismissed in 1772 under unpleasant circumstances and appeared in court against Arkwright during his patent trials in the 1780s (see below).
+In 1767 he met clockmaker John Kay, and together they developed a roller spinning machine that revolutionised the manufacture of cotton and was eventually patented by Arkwright in 1769.
+In 1768 Kay became indentured to Arkwright, but he was dismissed in 1772.
+He appeared in court against Arkwright during his patent trials in the 1780s (see below).

 London and the patent trials

-From about 1780, Arkwright became involved in a series of trials regarding his various patents, which he tried to rigorously enforce.
+Arkwright was eventually confronted by industrialists willing to challenge the monopoly that his patents gave him.
+Keen to see his interests protected, he took legal action against those using them without a licence.
+From 1781, he became involved in a series of trials regarding his various patents, which he tried rigorously to enforce.
 The trials drew Arkwright to London and he spent much of the last five years of his life living at 8 Adam Street, ideally situated close to the lawyers in the Inns of Court and the law courts at Westminster Hall.
 Within view of the house was the Society of Arts, the Secretary of which – Samuel More – was among those who spoke on Arkwright’s behalf at his lawsuits.